tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 Details of compiling commands will be demonstrated on Friday's Lab/RC (Jun 17.)

-**You can include the complie command in your README.
+**You can include the compile command in your README.
 Do this especially if your code require special compile command**

-Extra note: for studentw who know about "C Standards" (no worry if you don't), this course allow use features from 2011 standard.
+Extra note: for students who know about "C Standards" (no worry if you don't), this course allow use features from 2011 standard.

-(Mac OSX) Please contact your TA "Yuni Zhang" for help.
+(Mac OS) Please contact your TA "Yuni Zhang" for help.

 (Linux) Please contact any one of your TA for help.